 Fishing at Wangim Walk

-The fishing opportunities for land-based anglers here are spectacular.
-440 meters of room to move around and a whole range of fish species available seasonally.
-Not to mention all the areas along the waterfront just before Wangim walk.
-You can target Snapper ( pinkies ), Snook, Flathead, Salmon, Whiting, Snotty nose Trevally, leather-jackets, Mullet, Gummy Shark, Gurnard, and Eels.
-Click here if you would like to know more about how to catch snapper in Corio Bay.
-We have caught fish all around this area and found good schools of pinkies, snotty nose trevally and snook from the very shallows of the waterfront, and at all parts of the 440 meter walk.
-We have also seen several massive bust-ups of salmon along the walk and closer to the yacht club.
+The fishing opportunities for land-based anglers here are brilliant, with 440 meters of room to move around and a range of fish species available seasonally.
+Not to mention all the areas along the waterfront just before Wangim Walk, including Fisherman Pier, the Yacht Club and Cunningham Pier.
+Click here if you would like to learn more about how to catch snappers in Corio Bay.
+We have caught fish all around this area and found good schools of pinkies, snotty noses trevally and snook from the very shallows of the waterfront and at all parts of the 440-meter walk.
+It’s also quite common to find yourself among a big bust-up of Australian Salmon along the walk and closer to the yacht club.

-If bait fishing great options include pilchards, raw chicken, squid and silver whiting.
-Paternoster rig works well with sinker options to suit your desired casting distance.
+Bait fishing also works well here.
+Many anglers will target garfish suspended small baits from a float and using beley in an isolated area, whilst others will use more traditional baits like pilchards, pips, raw chicken and squid for pinkies, flathead, whiting and trevally. and silver whiting.
+The Paternoster rig works well with sinker options to suit your desired casting distance.
 This area also fishes really well with soft plastics, hard body lures and Blades.
 This has worked a treat for snook, flathead, pinkies, flathead, mullet and even Trevally.
-A typical all-around rod setup will allow me to target a different range of fish and sizes.
-Usually 2 – 8 kilo class rod capacity, with a 4000 size reel.
-I’ll generally have line around 8 pound, with a nice strong leader.
+A typical all-around rod setup will allow me to target different fish and sizes.
+Usually 2–8 kilo class rod capacity, with a 4000 size reel.
+I’ll generally have a line around 8 pounds, with a nice strong leader.
 I prefer most spots around Geelong in the early morning.
-High tide usually sees a big run of pinkies in summer, occasional bust-ups of salmon and low tide generally produces a healthy amount of flathead.
+High tide usually sees a big run of pinkies in summer, occasional bust-ups of salmon and low tide generally produce a healthy amount of flathead.

 Baits Geelong